apleek3/bamazon/README.md

   'Add to Inventory'
   'Add New Product'

-The 'View Products for Sale' allows the user to view the current inventory.
+- The 'View Products for Sale' allows the user to view the current inventory.

-The 'View Low Inventory' shows the user the items that currently have fewer than 10 units available.
+- The 'View Low Inventory' shows the user the items that currently have fewer than 10 units available.

-The 'Add to Inventory' allows the user to add more items those currently in stock by referencing Item ID.
+- The 'Add to Inventory' allows the user to add more items those currently in stock by referencing Item ID.

-The 'Add New Product' allows the user to enter details about an entirely unlisted product which will be entered into the database.
+- The 'Add New Product' allows the user to enter details about an entirely unlisted product which will be entered into the database.

 #### Example command line codes for getting started:

-'git clone git@github.com:angrbrd/bamazon.git'
-'cd bamazon'
-'npm install'
-'node bamazonManager.js'
+'''
+- git clone git@github.com:angrbrd/bamazon.git
+- cd bamazon
+- npm install
+- node bamazonManager.js
+'''

 ## DEMO
 Want to see it working?